 ***Entering Ingushetia’s tower region requires a special border permit because of its proximity to the Georgia border; do not attempt this unless you have your passport and this permit with you.
 Its proximity to Vladikavkaz allows for convenient flights back to Moscow and home from there.

 The capital Grozny is the most beautiful city in the North Caucasus, replete with brand-new skyscraper complexes and one of Europe’s largest mosques, the Heart of Chechnya.
 The mountains of Chechnya are not quite as sharp and high as some of the neighboring republics, but the sites are equally astounding, including Lake Kezenoy-Am (which is the largest lake in the North Caucasus) as well as the Argun Gorge, which has multiple renovated tower complexes, similar to what one would see in Ingushetia.
 Chechens are very hospitable people, so don’t be surprised if you are treated to a spontaneous meal or your taxi driver refuses to accept your payment, as they want guests to always feel welcome.
 Grozny is an international airport and also has daily flights to Moscow, so is very convenient to travel in and out of.

-Whether you climbed Mt.
+Whether you are planning on climbing Mt.
 Elbrus on your own or with a climbing company, all of the above-mentioned activities are within your reach.
 If you are interested in one of the above options (or your own custom adventure!) but feel a bit overwhelmed about how to plan it all, Beyond Red Square can help!
 We work closely with the local tourism structures and would be happy to facilitate the rest of your time in the North Caucasus to complete your Elbrus experience.
 Contact us today for a customized quote for your group!